cvs-health/testaro/README.md

 In this case, Autotest runs the `motion` test with the specified parameters.

+Near the top of the `index.js` file is an object named `tests`.
+It describes all available tests.

 ### Batches

 A script can be the complete specification of an Autotest job.

 However, if you want to perform the same set of commands repeatedly, changing only the URL from one run to another, you can combine a script with a **batch**.
-A batch is a list of URLs.
 A batch is a JSON file with this format:

 ```json
 {